 Storing Leftovers

-- Fridge – you can store these garlic butter chicken thighs in the fridge in an airtight container for up to 5 days.
+- Fridge: Store cooled chicken thighs in an airtight container in the refrigerator for up to 5 days.

 More Chicken Recipes